 ABOUT COMFORT GIRL

-Comfort Girl is a musical exploration of the lives of Chinese 'comfort women, ' a cruel euphemism for the women who were abducted into sexual slavery by the Japanese army during WWII.
+Comfort Girl is a musical exploration - in song and story - of the lives of Chinese 'comfort women, ' a cruel euphemism for the women who were abducted into sexual slavery by the Japanese army during WWII.
 The work is a tribute to these young women’s incandescent courage and indomitable spirit, not only while in captivity during the War but also—in a cruel irony—when they returned home to their families, who didn’t always welcome them back with open arms.
-It explores the emotional and psychological strength needed to withstand intense suffering, and the resilience needed to flourish despite extreme adversity.
-Comfort Girl is a story about humanity, and a celebration of the strength of the human spirit.
 Of the 200,000+ victims, more than half were Chinese girls, imprisoned in their own homeland for months or years, as war raged throughout Japanese-occupied China.
 Many died or were killed during the war.
 The few who survived stayed silent about their horrifying ordeal, because it was seen as shameful, and even considered treason.
-The music highlights an often-overlooked, dark chapter in history that still has echoes today, as survivors continue to fight for justice, and sex trafficking and women’s rights are still a major global issue.
+The music highlights an often-overlooked, dark chapter in history that still has echoes today, as survivors continue to fight for justice, and human trafficking and women’s rights are still a major global issue.
 The music is inspired by true stories survivors have told.